Merit and Federal Aid Application Process

 Billing Cycle

 Bills are generated on or about July 1 for the fall semester and January 9 for the spring semester.
 Payment or payment arrangements are due August 1 and January 1, respectively.
 To coincide with our two-semester enrollment and billing cycle, student financial aid is disbursed in two equal disbursements.
 Federal regulations do not allow the financial aid office to disburse federal financial aid funds to student billing accounts any earlier than 10 days prior to the beginning of each semester.
-Please note that financial aid will not be disbursed until the student has returned their signed financial aid award letter and completed all verification, loan counseling, and loan promissory note requirements.
+Please note that financial aid will not be disbursed until the student has returned their signed financial aid offer and completed all verification, loan counseling, and loan promissory note requirements.

 State Grant Application